In case you missed it

 iStock

 Think living in a garden-floor apartment is like living in a basement?
 Kevin Fitz, who lived in a Brooklyn Heights garden-floor apartment for nearly 20 years, reached out to Brick Underground to share his experience and describe the perks his family enjoyed, like outdoor space and privacy.
 Many garden-floor apartments are only slightly below grade, so they have windows and light similar to a first-floor dwelling.
+Here's his story as told to Austin Havens-Bowen.

 I was working in Brooklyn Heights as a public relations manager for National Grid (then Brooklyn Union Gas) in 1988, when, like most things in New York City, I heard through word of mouth about a floor-through apartment available in a brownstone on the Brooklyn Promenade.

 Back then, the market was pretty bad so the owner was open to renting or selling the apartment.
 When my wife and I went to see the place on Montague Terrace, not only did it need a lot of work, but it was actually two apartments on the garden floor—a studio and a one bedroom.
-We were in the position to buy, so we bought both apartments for $466,000 total.
+We were in a position to buy, so we bought both apartments for $466,000 total.

 We started the combination and renovation shortly after.
 One of the biggest challenges was obtaining all of the permits from the Department of Buildings.
 The brownstone was a co-op, so that also posed some challenges.
 For example, as part of the deal, we had to have plans in place and a contractor lined up within two months.